CabrilloRoboticsClub/cabrillo_rov_2023/doc/setup_procedure.md

     * pneumatic
     * 48V power

-1. Connect the deck side of the tether
+1. Connect the deck side of the tether.
     * strain relief to the table
     * SBS50 to the 48v PSU
     * Ethernet to the "ROV LAN" port on the deck box
     * pneumatic line to the compressor

-1. Connect and turn on the power Supply
+1. Connect and turn on the ROV power Supply.

-    1. IEC-C19 cable to the "wall"
+    1. IEC-C19 / NEMA 5-15P cable to the NEMA 5-15R (Wall Power)
     1. IEC-C19 Cable to the IEC-C20 socket on the psu (POWER IN)
-    1.

-1. Plug the IEC-C19 cable into the IEC-C20 socket on the 48V PSU

     1. Flip the "INPUT SW" to "I" on the 48V PSU
     1. Flip the "OUTPUT SW" to "ON" on the 48V PSU

-1. Uncoil the XBOX Controller cable.

-1. Plug the XBOX Controller into "REAR USB 2"

 ## Person 1 (Ciaran or Orion) (part 2)